Community college vs university: 10 important differences

 Community colleges primarily offer 2-year programs that provide an "associate’s" degree, which students can then use to transfer to a full college or university and complete their undergraduate degree in another two years.

-Like many community college students, international students at Kings following the Guaranteed Outcome (GO) programs complete the first two or three years of their degree at one of our partner universities (located in Boston, New York, California and Wisconsin), before generally transferring to complete their degree at another top ranked university.
+Like many community college students, international students at Kings following the Guaranteed Outcome (GO) programs complete the first two or three years of their degree at one of our partner universities (located in Boston, New York, California, Oregon and Wisconsin), before generally transferring to complete their degree at another top ranked university.
 These settings provide the optimum place for international students to start their US university degree, offering small classes, and the opportunity to study — and live — alongside American students their own age from Day One.

 The extensive support and preparation that we offer also ensures that the vast majority of our students transfer to complete their degree not only at a traditional university, but one of the Top 50 or Top 100 universities in the United States.